trendoman/Midware/tutorials/Extended-Users/README.md

 $t['reset_req_email_msg_0'] = 'A request was received to reset your password for the following site and username';
 $t['reset_req_email_msg_1'] = 'To confirm that the request was made by you please visit the following address, otherwise just ignore this email.';
 ```
-This is to maintain backward compatibilty with the existing native Forgot/Reset password functions in Couch (i.e. those that you reach via 'Forgot Password?' link below the native login box).
+This is to maintain backward compatibility with the existing native Forgot/Reset password functions in Couch (i.e. those that you reach via 'Forgot Password?' link below the native login box).

 If, however, you'd prefer to put the email text right in the template, both the 'cms:process_forgot_password' and 'cms:process_reset_password' tags can be instructed not to send the emails and then we can do so ourselves.
 Following is a sample of how it could be done -